-Author, Year, Program/Trial Name Overall Quality Rating Overall Rationale for Quality Was method of randomization adequate?
-Bias arising from andomization or selection?
-Comments

-33 Fair Some concerns about lack of Yes Yes Probably yes Low None
+Author, Year, Program/Trial Name Overall Quality Rating Overall Rationale for Quality Rating 1.
+Was method of randomization adequate?
+2. Was allocation concealment adequate?
+3. Were group characteris- tics balanced at baseline?
+Bias arising from randomiza- tion or selection?
+Comments Wiggins et al, 2005 121 , Wiggins Fair Some concerns about lack of blinding and poor uptake of second active Yes Yes Probably yes Low None et al, 2004 120 intervention (CGS).
+Also CAN outcomes are based soley on parent (The Social self-report and not verified against Support and medical records.
+Otherwise fair quality Family Health study.
+Study)

-2005 118 , Wiggins blinding and poor uptake of

-et al, 2004 117 second active intervention

-(CGS).
-Also CAN outcomes are

-(The Social based soley on parent self-

-Support and report and not verified against

-Family Health medical records.
-Otherwise fair

-Study) quality study.

-^{} Fair for abuse outcomes.
+Fair for abuse outcomes.
 Good for behavioral outcomes.

-Abbre viations: CAN=Child abuse and neglect; CPS=Child Protective Services; CGS=Community group support; CPS= Child Protective Services; G=group; HFAK=Healthy Families Alaska; HH=health home; HR=hazard ratio; HSP= Healthy Start Home visitation program plus; HV=Home visits; IIT=intent to treat; PAT=Parents as Teachers; SEEK= Safe Environment for Every Kid; vs.=versus.
+Abbreviations: CAN=Child abuse and neglect; CPS=Child Protective Services; CGS=Community group support; CPS= Child Protective Services; G=group; HFAK=Healthy Families Alaska ; HH=health home; HR=hazard ratio; HSP= Healthy Start Home visitation program plus ; HV=Home visits; IIT=intent to treat; PAT=Parents as Teachers; SEEK= Safe Environment for Every Kid ; vs.=versus.

-Author, Year, Program/Trial Name What was the overall attrition and attrition by group?
-Did attrition vary for different outcomes?
-Did the study have low attrition?
-Are the proportion of participants and reasons for missing data similar across interventions?
-For benefits outcomes, was intent-to-treat analysis used?
-Were appropriate statistical methods used to account for missing data?
-Bias arising from missing outcome data?
-Comments Attrition at 12-month follow up: Overall: 8.4% G1: 7.9% G2: 8.8% Yes No information Probably no Probably no Low Although methods state that intent-to-treat analysis was used, data tables report analytic samples with attrition and no description of handling missing data is given; how ever, attrition is low.
-Barth, 1991 134 (Child Parent Enrichment Program) NR No information No information No information No information Some concerns No information about attrition Brayden et al, 1993 109 Overall: 13.5% G1: 20.8% G2: 11.9% Yes Probably yes Probably no No information Low Subjects were lost due to women not having a live infant at birth and women who delivered at another hospital.
-Sufficient information was available for 88% of HR intervention subjects, 79% of HR control subjects, and 90% of LR control subjects.
-Scoring or randomization errors resulted in exclusion of data from 7 additional subjects in the LR control group.
-Overall, attrition was low and no information was provided as to whether intent-to-treat analysis was used.
-Brooten et al, 1986 110 No information No information No information yes No information Uncertain because no information No information provided regarding attrition
+Author, Year, 4.
+What was the overall attrition and attrition by group?
+5. Did the 6.
+Are the proportion of participants and reasons for missing data 7.
+For benefits outcomes, was 8.
+Were appropriate statistical methods Bias arising Program/Trial Name different outcomes? study have low attrition? similar across interventions? analysis used? used to account for missing data? outcome data?
+Comments Barlow et al, 2007 104 McIntosh et al, 2009 105 (Family Partnership Model) Attrition at 12-month followup: Overall: 8.4% G1: 7.9% G2: 8.8% Yes No information Probably no Probably no Low Although methods state that intent-to-treat analysis was used, data tables report analytic samples with attrition and no description of handling missing data is given; however, attrition is low.
+Barth, 1991 134 (Child Parent Enrichment Program) NR No information No information No information No information Some concerns No information about attrition Brayden et al, 1993 112 Overall: 13.5% G1: 20.8% G2: 11.9% Yes Probably yes Probably no No information Low Participants were lost due to women not having a live infant at birth and women who delivered at another hospital.
+Sufficient information was available for 88% of HR intervention participants, 79% of HR control subjects, and 90% of LR control subjects.
+Scoring or randomization errors resulted in exclusion of data from 7 additional participants in the LR control group.
+Overall, attrition was low and no information was provided as to whether intent-to- treat analysis was used.
+Brooten et al, 1986 113 No information No information No information yes No information Uncertain because no information No information provided regarding attrition